About Me

 Porcupine Literary

-Yolande gratefully acknowledges the financial support of the Canada Council for the Arts, The Access Copyright Foundation, and the Ontario Arts Council.
+Yolande gratefully acknowledges the financial support of the Canada Council for the Arts, The Access Copyright Foundation, the Ontario Arts Council, and the Government of Ontario.

 Photo credits: Roy Cruz (top), Sarah McCarthy-Sitthiket (Batgirl tee)